 - Homemade Candy: Like fudge, homemade candy can be shipped, too, but be cautious when sending something that easily melts.
 Chocolate candy can be tricky when it’s hot as well as other types that melt when they get too warm.
 Hard candy usually ships well, but be sure it’s sturdy and not too delicate otherwise it can break.

-- For nuts and popcorn, choose a sturdy airtight container.
+- Nuts and Popcorn: Nuts, homemade popcorn, and muddy buddies are great for shipping as long as they’re packaged correctly.
+For nuts and popcorn, choose a sturdy airtight container.
 This is especially important for homemade popcorn because it will go soft pretty quick if it’s exposed to air.

 Once your cookies and treats are snug in their air-tight containers it’s time to package them in the shipping box.

-- Obviously, the size of the shipping box will depend on how much you’re sending!
-The best rule of thumb is to choose a sturdy box that is big enough to hold the goodies with enough space to fill in with packing materials.
+- Choose a sturdy rigid box that is big enough to hold the goodies with enough space to fill in with packing materials.
 Plan to have at least two inches of space all around your goodies that you can fill in with padding.

-- First, place two inches of packing material in the bottom of the box.
+- Place two inches of packing material in the bottom of the container.
 You can use crumbled up packing paper, packing popcorn, bubble wrap or other material that’s suitable for shipping.

 - If you’re feeling extra cautious, you can wrap your cookie box in bubble wrap and secure it with tape before placing it in the box.

 - Place your treat containers in the box and place packing material in between them and around them so they aren’t touching each other or the side of the box.

 - Fill the empty spaces on the sides and fill the rest of the box with your packing material.
 You know you’ve done a good job if you can’t hear any rattling when you shake the box.